Dam: Glenyarra Coco De La Mer

 Please click the images below

-Glenyarra is very happy to announce that Coco has given birth to 8 new babies, 5girls and 3 boys.
+Glenyarra is very happy to announce that Coco has given birth to 8 new babies, 4 girls and 4 boys.
 Two days early!
 Mum and puppies doing splendidly.
 All puppies from this litter have found their forever families.

 The parents of each litter have been hip/elbow scored, have clear eye certificates and a healthy heart certificate, and a breeding clearance certificate, all available for you to view when you come to visit your puppy.

 Puppies go home with a pedigree certificate issued from Dogs Victoria, vet health clearance cetificate, proof of vaccination card, a microchip and a puppy information pack that includes; food and diet information and a weight chart .
 A booklet containing loads of tips on raising and training a healthy and well adjusted pup.
 Free Petplan Health Insurance coverage for six weeks

 Welcome to all our new families.
 Coco is an experienced and attentive Mum.
 She had a wonderful delivery and 7of our puppies are showing excellent progress.
 We have a special little girl who we are calling MINNIE...born at 232 grams, less than half of the weight of her brothers and sisters, most likely because of a inefficent placenta.
 We have been very busy hooking her onto the milk supply every hour around the clock for the last three days...and the great news is that she is a battler and does not appear to have any other health issues at this stage.
 Pleasingly, she is putting on weight each day and displaying a determination to thrive!

 Boys have Green ,Orange, Aqua and Blue collars.
 Girls are wearing Red, Yellow and Pink collars...MINNIE is too small for a collar at this stage.
 Minnie will not be offered to any family at this stage .